Tensions flare in Arbery death trial as Jesse Jackson visits

 Associated Press

 The morning’s testimony was largely disrupted by arguments outside the jury’s presence over Jackson’s appearance.
-The judge said he found one defense lawyer’s complaints last week about Black pastors to be “reprehensible,” and that no group would be excluded from his courtroom.
+The judge said he found one defense lawyer’s complaints last week about Black pastors to be “reprehensible” and no group would be excluded from his courtroom.

 Tensions flared in the courtroom Monday morning soon after Jackson sat in the back row of the courtroom between Arbery’s parents.
 Defense attorney Kevin Gough asked the judge to make the civil rights leader leave to avoid unfairly influencing the jury.